FEDERAL DRUG VIOLATIONS DEFENSECONTACT US NOW FOR A CONSULTATION

 The penalties increase substantially if you’re accused of causing serious injury or death in addition to trafficking.
 Fines can also increase if a group of people is accused together, rather than a single defendant.

 If you’ve already been arrested or charged with federal drug trafficking, then you shouldn’t wait to contact our federal criminal defense team to find out how we can assist.
 However, even if you only suspect you may be under investigation, having the representation of our highly experienced federal drug crimes defense lawyers can help ensure your rights are protected and that no incriminating statements are made.
 It’s never too early to have a defense lawyer involved if you believe you’re a suspect in a federal drug trafficking case.

 Contact a Connecticut federal drug violations attorney today to schedule a free consultation

 A conviction for a federal drug crime can involve extremely serious legal consequences for you, including probation, fines, the forfeiture of property, and often imprisonment in a federal correctional facility.
 For this reason, it is extremely important for you to retain legal counsel as soon as you are accused of violating federal drug laws.
 Our attorneys have extensive experience as former federal prosecutors, former federal defenders, and former criminal defense investigators, and now they devote their practice to vigorously defending the rights of people accused of criminal offenses.
 We take a rigorous 360-degree approach to defending the rights of individuals facing Connecticut criminal charges.
-To schedule a free consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.
+To schedule a free consultation, call Duffy Law in New Haven today at 203-946-2000.